discourse/discourse/docs/INSTALL-cloud.md

 - No domain name?
 We can [recommend NameCheap](https://www.namecheap.com/domains/domain-name-search.aspx?utm_source=SAS&utm_medium=Affiliate&utm_campaign=1632369&affnetwork=sas), or there are many other [great domain name registrars](https://www.google.com/search?q=best+domain+name+registrars) to choose from.

-- Your DNS controls be accessible from the place where you purchased that domain name.
+- Your DNS controls should be accessible from the place where you purchased your domain name.
 Create a DNS A record for the `discourse.example.com` subdomain in your DNS control panel, pointing to the IP address of your cloud instance where you are installing Discourse.

 ### Edit Discourse Configuration